Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: Cosmological test using Void abundances

 Going back to the results in Fig.~\ref{fig:abundancesAP_2cuts}, at small sizes and regardless of the assumed bias, the SvdW model better predicts void abundance for both spherical and popcorn objects.
 The solid grey lines in the figure correspond to $0.1$ variations in the bias factors, from $b_\mathrm{eff}-0.5$ to $b_\mathrm{eff}+0.5$.
-As can be seen, the abundances at small radii are insensitive to the assumed bias \citep[as it is mentioned in][]{2013Jennings}.
+As we mentioned before and can be seen in the figure, the abundances at small radii are insensitive to the assumed bias \citep[as it is mentioned in][]{2013Jennings}.
 On the other hand, the behaviour of the VSF models at large sizes seems incompatible with the abundance of spherical voids.
-In contrast, the SvdW model fits well with the abundance of Popcorn objects for a proper bias parameter.
+In contrast, the SvdW model fits well with the abundance of popcorn objects for a proper bias parameter.
 It is important to emphasise the fact that here the bias factor is used as a nuisance fitting parameter and is not necessarily related to the bias factor between the clustering measures, or between matter and halo velocity fields.
+For the halo samples analyzed in this section, namely those with $M_{\rm halo} \ge 7\times10^{11} \msunh$ and $M_{\rm halo} \ge 2\times10^{12} \msunh$, the expected values of the clustering bias at $z=0.51$ are $0.91$ and $1.05$, respectively, as computed using the formulae presented in \citet{2010Tinker}.
+As can be seen, these values for clustering bias are much smaller than the corresponding best-fit $b_{\rm eff}$ values.
+We see larger differences between the effective bias required to fit popcorn abundances and the clustering bias compared to similar studies using other void finders \citep{abundance_bias_contarini, bias_pollina1, bias_pollina2}.
 The question of tracer bias around void regions remains open and is an active research topic.
-For further information, we recommend reading the following works: \cite{abundance_furlanetto, 2013Jennings, bias_chan1, bias_pollina1, 2017RonconiMarulli, bias_chan2, abundance_bias_contarini, density_bias_fang, bias_pollina2, abundance_ronconi2, bias_schuster, bias_chan3, Euclid_forecast}.
+For further information, we recommend also reading the following works: \cite{bias_chan2, density_bias_fang, bias_chan1, bias_schuster, bias_chan3}.